dribnet/purvs/README.md

 The landscape uses a similar minimalist aesthetic to the wallpaper, but is this time black and white and focused on conveying symbols that represent a top-down environment.
 It uses simple shapes to represent things like trees and rocks.
-Each type of terrain has its own probability of spawning, which is changed each time
+Each type of terrain has its own probability of spawning, which is changed each time a new landscape is generated.

+The chances of each terrain type spawning is displayed on the left.